MoritzSchueler96/TUM_FDE_TpchJoin/README.md

 make
 ```

-To create a build for performance measurements:
+To create a build for performance measurements, start in the project directory:
 ```
 mkdir -p build/release
 cd build/release